Spyderisk/ontopublish/ontology/initial-modelling.md

 2. Complementing `score:match_via` with `score:match_on_source` and `score:match_on_target`, which associate pattern with a source and target asset node respectively.
 These can then be attributed by downstream vocabularies or instances using the `score:conditioned_via` and `score:conditioned_on` properties, which associate a link with a `score:SpanningAttribute` and `score:RoleAttribute` respectively.
 3. Role attributes are defined as sub-classes of `score:RoleAttribute`, which is also a SKOS concept scheme.
 Likewise, spanning attributes are defined similarly.

-## Asset (control) properties

-As given, the distinction between asset control properties and asset properties is unclear.
-Indeed, the causal model is defined by the set (A, T, B, W, C, G): assets, threats, behaviours, trustworthiness controls and control strategies.
-As such, I have treated asset control properties and asset properties as one.
-Hence, both assets and control strategies may have an asset property.

 ## Causal entities and likelihoods

 Similarly, as given, threats, threat causes, and asset properties are considered to be sub-classes of causal entities (things with likelihood).
 The motivation here appears to be that these are all things which can have a likelihood.

 I have modelled this in two ways.
 First, I have modelled 'causal entity' as part of a SKOS concept scheme.
 The hierarchy is modelled using `skos:broader` and `skos:broaderTransitive`.
 Second, I have associated everything defined as a sub-class of 'causal entity' to have a 'likelihood' property.
 This likelihood is also modelled as a SKOS concept scheme, with order imposed using `skos:OrderedCollection`.

-## Asset behaviours and trustworthiness

-The 'type' of an asset behaviour undermines the 'trustworthiness' of an external cause.
-We also see that asset property is a super-class of asset property, so we can infer that if an asset property is also associated with a *measure* of trust.
-1. For asset behaviour (a.k.a. threat effect), we have an instantiation or sub-class of which, called 'behaviour type'.
-2. For asset trustworthiness attribute (a.k.a. external cause) we have an instantiation or sub-class of which, called 'trustworthiness attribute'.
-3. There is a directed edge of cardinality 1, 'undermines'.
-So asset behaviours undermine asset trustworthiness attributes.

 ## Next steps